WillHowell/TidyData/CodeBook.md

 It has been hyphothesized that formulas can be created that only use these values to determine a user activity from smart phone sensor readings within a 95% confidence interval.

-The dataset generated with this script include just one table, in the file:
+The dataset generated with this script includes just one table, in the file listed below.
+This file is a *tab delimited* file.

 =========================================

 - TidyData.txt